-- Make the dipping sauce: in a medium bowl, add the rice vinegar, soy sauce, garlic, ginger, green onions, sesame oil, and crushed red pepper flakes and whisk to combine.
+- Make the dipping sauce: in a medium bowl, whisk together the rice vinegar, soy sauce, garlic, ginger, green onions, sesame oil, and red pepper flakes.

-- Heat oil in a large pan or wok over medium heat.
+- Make the potstickers: Heat the oil in a large pan or wok over medium heat.
 When the oil is shimmering, add the onion, ginger, and garlic.
 Cook until the onion is translucent, stirring occasionally, about 4 minutes.

-- Add the asparagus, carrots, peas, and cabbage, and stir.
-Season with salt and pepper, and cook for 3-4 minutes, until the vegetables are softened.
+- Add the asparagus, carrots, cabbage, and peas and stir to combine.
+Season with salt and pepper, then cook for 3–4 minutes, until the vegetables have softened.

 - Add the spinach and cook until wilted.
 Remove the filling from the heat and transfer to a large bowl to cool to room temperature.

-- Once the filling is cooled, add the chives, soy sauce, and sesame oil, and stir until well combined.
+- Once the filling has cooled, add the chives, soy sauce, and sesame oil and stir until well-combined.

 - Scoop 1 tablespoon of the vegetable filling onto a wonton wrapper.
 Dip your finger in water and run it around the edge of the wrapper.
 Fold the wrapper over the filling and pinch the edges together, pleating the dough as you go.